zestia/ember-select-box/README.md

 The element of the select box's dropdown

+#### `anchorName`

+Exposed anchor name, should you wish to couple the dropdown to an element other than the provided Trigger.

 # Filtering

 Since filtering options down (and accounting for diacritics) is a common requirement, this addon comes with a utility to help.